shivasurya8727/CPP-Data-Structures/c++/README.md

 - Binary Search on Answer
 - Greedy Algorithms

-Each file in this repository represents a single problem with a clean and readable solution.
+Each file represents a single problem and reflects what I learned about optimizing brute-force approaches into efficient solutions.